Montgenèvre: Linked resorts

 It is a part of the Via Lattea Milky Way ski area in Italy, where the 2006 Winter Olympics were held.

-Pragelato - the resort is part of the Via Lattea (Milky Way), is connected to this area by the new cableway Pattemouche - Anfiteatro built in 2006; in Pragelato there is also a cross country courses.
-There is a wide variety of activities for tourists, who can enjoy any kind of sport, in summer there is also a golf course 9 hole.
-Pragelato is a natural paradise for cross-country skiing, you have the chance to try the Olympic course supplied with planned snow-making system over 10 km as well as the tourist course that winds along the gorgeous scenarios of the Val Troncea Natural Park.
-The jumping hill stadium present the Olympic heritage, which highlights the tourist-sport development of this resort.
+Pragelato - The resort is part of the Via Lattea (Milky Way) ski area, and is connected to it by the cableway Pattemouche - Anfiteatro built in 2006.
+Pragelato has cross-country skiing facilities, including a 10 km Olympic course equipped with snowmaking facilities and a tourist course running through the Val Troncea Natural Park.
+The resort also has a nine-hole golf course and offers a range of sporting and recreational activities during the summer.
+Its ski jumping stadium, built for the 2006 Winter Olympics, forms part of the resort's Olympic heritage.

 Claviere - This small resort is just over the border in Italy and is included in the Monts de la lune lift pass.
 It is where the Olympic cross country ski teams practised in the Olympics in 2006.

 San Sicario - They held the Biathlon and Alpine skiing events here in the 2006 winter Olympics.
 They also held the Bobsleigh and luge events here.
 You can attempt the Olympic women's super G and downhill courses.

 Sestriere - This resort was founded by the owner of Fiat.
 It has been recently sold.
 The resort held the downhill skiing events and the Olympic village is situated in the village for the 2006 winter Olympics.
 You can attempt the men's Olympic downhill and super-G courses.

 Sauze d'Oulx - Free Style Skiing Olympic events held here in 2006.
 The resort is acclaimed for its lively apres-ski.

-Serre Chevalier - Nearby French resort with over 250 km of skiing.
-There is a free day of skiing here on your lift pass.
+Serre Chevalier - Nearby French resort with over 250 km of skiing slopes.